krazy527/daily-learning-log/README.md

-# Artificial Intelligence
+# HTML & CSS

-This is an experimental project on Artificial Intelligence.
+This is an experimental project on HTML & CSS.